El "a" Personal

 For example:

-If Ana knows the intelligent boyfriend of Susana, we would say, Ana conoce al novio inteligente de Susana.
+If Ana actually knows the intelligent boyfriend of Susana, we would say, Ana conoce al novio inteligente de Susana.

 People: